ayindrilla-maiti/Face-Reco-openCV/README.md

    ![Image1](images/Capture.PNG)
    ![Image2](images/Capture2.PNG)

-   next run the face-detection inside which we have given the path of the image we want to detect.
+   next run the face-recognizer inside which we have given the path of the image we want to detect.

-   python face-detection.py
+   python face-recognizer.py

    Identify the ROI using the cursor for some image.